canxium/docs/src/whitepaper/technical/pos.md

 :::info You are reading the latest version of Canxium Whitepaper

 - Updated on **Nov 6, 2024**.
-- Version: v2.5
+- Version: v2.6
   :::

 ## Canxium Proof of Stake (PoS) Reward Structure:
-Here’s a comprehensive breakdown of the staking rewards and offline mining rewards within the Canxium blockchain, considering the important points:
+Here’s a comprehensive breakdown of the staking rewards and Retained PoW mining rewards within the Canxium blockchain, considering the important points:

 ### Staking Rewards